kantord/LibreLingo/docs/creating_a_python_language_learning_app_using_librelingo_courses.md

 ```

 This will mock the `audio_id` function and see how many times it has been called.
-We assert that it has to run twice, since there are 2 phrases that need audio files.
+We assert that it has to run twice since there are 2 phrases that need audio files.

 ```console